Dwolla/hal-forms/README.md

 ### Target URL resolution

 The target of a form MAY be a [templated link](https://tools.ietf.org/html/draft-kelly-json-hal-08#section-5.2).
+If the target link is not templated it's `href` MUST be used verbatim.

-When this is the case the template must be expanded using the form fields in order to resolve it into a actual URL.
+When target link is a template it MUST be expanded using the form fields in order to resolve it into a actual URL.
 Form fields must be converted in to a set of variable definitions whose values are the field values encoded using the [form value transcoding rules](#value-transcoding).
 The templated is then expanded using that set of variable definitions using the process define by [RFC 6570](https://tools.ietf.org/html/rfc6570).

 For example, this form
 ```json